robtovey/2018_Directional_Inpainting_for_Limited_Angle/README.txt

 ============================================================

 This repository contains the code required to generate reconstructions for the figures in the relevant paper (see paper.pdf).
+To run with alternative phantoms/settings in Exp4/5 simply uncomment/alter parameters in the first section of the script file.

 This repository comes with the AIR Tools package (Per Christian Hansen, https://www.sciencedirect.com/science/article/pii/S0377042711005188) for